Log geometry and lifting rational points: Introduction

 The argument relies on the fact that dominant morphisms of varieties over a field of characteristic zero admit toroidal models as well as a known logarithmic Hensel's Lemma \ref{LogHensel}.
 See Section \ref{ExamplesAbr} for myriad examples.

 Theorem \ref{thm:intro} describes explicitly the set of points that lift \'etale locally on a suitable (i.e., log smooth) birational model of the initial morphism $f$.
 See Corollary \ref{cor:abramovich} for a statement without log structures.
+A local lifting criterion in the framework of Kato fans is given in \cite[Proposition 5.4]{BLS23split}.

 Appendix \ref{appendixLog} is a rapid introduction to necessary themes from log geometry and a comparison between \begin{itemize} \item Log schemes and their Artin fans, and \item Toroidal embeddings and their cone complexes. \end{itemize} In Appendix \ref{sec:appendix}, we explore Campana-type necessary conditions on images of points under morphisms of varieties with no regularity assumptions.